fergiemcdowall/search-index/doc/search.md

 **Buckets** display totals for ranges defined in the query

-**Filters** are a way of limiting the resultset.
+**Filters** are a way of limiting the resultset, using the categories/buckets that the same resultset makes available.
 Think of them as the query that must be called when you select buckets/categories.

 ### Simple categories